ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 After the network is trained, the next step is to plot the classification line on the previously plotted perceptron vector plot.
 This is done by <code>plotpc</code> function, which takes two arguments as input:

 - The first one is $S$-by-$R$ weight matrix, <code>net.iw{1,1}</code>, which is the final weight matrix after training. $$\left\{ 1,1 \right\}$$ indicates to the weights for the connection from the first input to the first layer,
 - and the second argument is $S$-by-$1$ bias vector, <code>net.b{1}</code>, which is the final bias vector after training, for the first layer.

 Here, $S$ is the number of neurons in layer and $R$ is the number of elements in input vector.

-Finally, the linear decision boundary is plotted, separateing data points belonging to the two class lables:
+Finally, the linear decision boundary is plotted, separating data points belonging to the two class labels:

 {% include codes/nn-parcel-rod/m18.html %}